rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     Workflow:(threadcount:1){[command( scriptfile: /Users/alexh/bin/checkagain.sh)]
     } <http://strongbad:4440/execution/follow/5>

-Running jobs can also be killed via the rd-queue "kill" command.
+Running jobs can also be killed via the `rd-queue kill` command.
 The rd-queue command includes the execution ID for each running job.
 Specify execution ID using the "-e" option: